-Speak to your GP or specialist if you experience persistent or troublesome side effects while taking a stimulant.
+Speak to a GP or specialist if you have persistent or troublesome side effects while taking a stimulant.
 They may be able to prescribe an alternative medicine.

 Modafinil has been linked to irregular heartbeats (arrhythmias) and increases in blood pressure, so you'll need to be regularly monitored during treatment to check for these problems.

-Sodium oxybate is a medicine that can improve cataplexy and help you sleep at night, which can also reduce daytime sleepiness.
-However, it's not yet funded by the NHS in many areas.
+Sodium oxybate is a medicine that can improve sudden loss of muscle control and help you sleep at night, which can also reduce daytime sleepiness.
+But it's not yet funded by the NHS in many areas.

-You'll need to take the drug two to three hours after having a meal as food can affect the amount of medication absorbed into your body.
+You'll need to take sodium oxybate 2 to 3 hours after having a meal, as food can affect how much of the medicine is absorbed into your body.

-You should avoid drinking alcohol while taking sodium oxybate.
-You should also avoid activities that require mental alertness, such as driving or operating heavy machinery, until at least six hours after taking it.
+Do not drink alcohol while taking sodium oxybate.
+You should also avoid activities that require mental alertness, such as driving or operating heavy machinery, until at least 6 hours after taking it.

 Common side effects of sodium oxybate include:

-Tell your GP or specialist if you're taking sodium oxybate and you experience persistent or troublesome side effects.
+Tell a GP or specialist if you're taking sodium oxybate and you have persistent or troublesome side effects.

-Although there's some uncertainty about how effective antidepressants are at treating narcolepsy, they're sometimes used to treat symptoms such as cataplexy, hallucinations and sleep paralysis.
+Although there's some uncertainty about how effective antidepressants are at treating narcolepsy, they're sometimes used to treat symptoms like sudden loss of muscle control, hallucinations and sleep paralysis.

-Many different types of antidepressant medication have been used to treat people with narcolepsy, including:
+Many different types of antidepressant medicine have been used to treat people with narcolepsy, including: